 Dr. Ludwig is a practicing endocrinologist and researcher at Boston Children’s Hospital.
 He holds the rank of Professor of Pediatrics at Harvard Medical School and Professor of Nutrition at Harvard School of Public Health.
 He points out that the classic “reduce calories and exercise more” paradigm has largely failed to curb the obesity epidemic.
 He then presents here that calorie burn depends on the kind of calories consumed.
 Fat-derived calories are burned more readily than carb-derived calories.

+High-carb diets may slow metabolism.
 Low carb may be great, but going full keto long-term may be inadvisable.
 Participants with the lowest carbohydrates intake had the highest risk of death overall (32%), cardiovascular disease (50%), cerebrovascular (51%), and cancer (36%) mortality.
+Very low-starch diets may also cause insulin resistance.

 The distinction between sugar and starch is largely meaningless from a biological perspective.
 The key public health challenge today is to reduce intake of all highly processed carbohydrates in favor of whole carbohydrates (fruits, vegetables, legumes and minimally processed grains) and healthful fats (like nuts, avocado and olive oil).